 The fabric is durable, and will stand up to most garden chores.

 Available in Black, Hazelwood, Mushroom, Pewter, and Sand, these Ferrosi pants run a little on the small side, so you might want to consider trying a size up from what you usually wear.

 Carhartt Women’s Rugged Flex Original Work Short

 These rugged shorts are ideal for rough work in the garden on a hot day.
-They are made from 98% cotton canvas, with 2% spandex to allow for extra freedom of movement.
+They are made from 98 percent cotton canvas, with two percent spandex to allow for extra freedom of movement.

 Being primarily cotton, they do not have a UPF rating, and they aren’t as lightweight, breathable, or quick-drying as the nylon or polyester options.